Should You Better Get On Your Horse?

 Since March 2014 you are able to see the choir boys perform at the baroque winter riding hall alongside the lipizzaner stallions.

 If you love horses, you may want to learn more about the Lipizzaner stallions at the Spanish Riding School Vienna, how they are bred at the Federal Stud in Piber, how their diet looks like and their training schedule and performances.
 You will learn about the career of a Lipizzan horse trainer (Bereiter) and what their daily routine looks like.
 During the guided tour, you will also see the horses in their stables, the training facilities, saddles and other equipment used.

 Dates: Monday to Saturday at 2pm, 3pm, and 4pm; Sundays: 10am, 11am, 1pm, 2pm, and 3pm; tours are also taking place in July and August

 Bookings: You can buy tickets for a guided afternoon tour onsite, for example when you arrive for the performance.

-The annual summer programme brings the young foals and their mares from the Federal Stud Piber into the Spanish Riding School.
-You will get to know the Lipizzans other skills as carriage horses, for which some of them have been alternatively trained, pulling original carriages and coachmen in historic uniforms.
-Expect a fun horse show and a break from a formal Lipizzaner performance.
+The annual summer programme brings the young foals and their mares from the Federal Stud Piber into the Spanish Riding School Vienna.
+You will get to the Lipizzans from very different side: Some of them pull original carriages with coachmen in historic uniforms.
+Others parade in beautiful loops across the hall.
+When I visited the show in 2013, the horses were very playful and would sometimes be allowed to galop around and throw themselves on their backs… In any case, expect a fun horse show and a break from a formal Lipizzaner performance.
 This makes the event ideal for children from 3 years of age.

 Tickets: EUR 10 to EUR 40; free admission for children between 3 and 6 years; half-price tickets for children aged 6 to 12 years.